needle-mirror/com.unity.entities/Documentation~/job_component_system.md

 ## Dependency management is conservative & deterministic

-Dependency management is conservative. `ComponentSystem` simply tracks all `ComponentGroup`objects ever used and stores which types are being written or read based on that.
+Dependency management is conservative. `ComponentSystem` simply tracks all `EntityQuery`objects ever used and stores which types are being written or read based on that.

 <!-- TODO non-injection example
-(So if you inject an `ComponentDataArray` or use `IJobProcessComponentData` once but skip using it sometimes, then we will create dependencies against all `ComponentGroup` objects that have ever been used by that `ComponentSystem`.)
+(So if you inject an `ComponentDataArray` or use `IJobForEach` once but skip using it sometimes, then we will create dependencies against all `EntityQuery` objects that have ever been used by that `ComponentSystem`.)
 -->

 Also when scheduling multiple jobs in a single system, dependencies must be passed to all jobs even though different jobs may need less dependencies.
 If that proves to be a performance issue the best solution is to split a system into two.